telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 ## 5. Expect

 Expect HTTP header is used in incoming HTTP requests received by Orion.
-It Indicates that behaviour of particular server are required by the client.
-It is typically used when sending a large request body.
-We expect the server to return back `100 Continue` HTTP status if it can handle the request, or `417 Expectation Failed` if not.
+It is used when sending a large request body, on response Orion sends only `Expect:` i.e. blank, if it is able to handle the request.
+For more details, follow general documentation of Expect HTTP header [Link1](https://flaviocopes.com/http-request-headers/), [Link2](https://tools.ietf.org/html/rfc7231#section-5.1.1) or [Link3](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields).

-    Expect: 100-continue
+    Expect:

 [Top](#top)